Skip to main content

 Health-contingent programs require individuals to meet a standard related to a health factor to earn a reward.
 These programs are further divided into two subcategories ∞ activity-only and outcome-based.
 An activity-only program might require you to walk a certain number of steps per day or adhere to a specific diet plan.

 An outcome-based program requires you to achieve a specific health goal, such as lowering your cholesterol to a certain level or quitting smoking.
-These programs are permitted to offer significant financial incentives, but they are also subject to a much more rigorous set of five core requirements to ensure they are and fair to all participants.
+These programs are permitted to offer significant financial incentives, but they are also subject to a much more rigorous set of five core requirements to ensure they are reasonably designed and fair to all participants.

 A well-designed wellness program, operating within legal bounds, can provide valuable insights into your metabolic function and guide proactive health measures.